Azure-Samples/contoso-chat/docs/workshop/docs/index.md

 This website contains the step-by-step instructions for a hands-on workshop that teaches you how to **build, evaluate, and deploy, a retail copilot code-first on Azure AI**.

 - The solution uses the [Retrieval Augmented Generation (RAG) pattern](https://learn.microsoft.com/azure/ai-studio/concepts/retrieval-augmented-generation) to ground chat AI responses in the retailer's product catalog and cusomer data.
-- The implementation uses the [Prompty](https://prompty.ai) asset and tooling, with the [Azure AI Studio](https://ai.azure.com) platform for streamlining the end-to-end developer workflow.
+- The implementation uses [Prompty](https://prompty.ai) for ideation, [Azure AI Studio](https://ai.azure.com) as the underlying platform for GenAIOps, and [Azure Container Apps](https://aka.ms/azcontainerapps) for hosting the deployed copilot.

-In this section, we briefly discuss the application scenario, the Retrieval Augmented Generation (RAG) pattern, and the application architecture used for this implementation.
+This section introduces you to the application scenario (retail copilot), briefly reviews the Retrieval Augmented Generation (RAG) design pattern implemented, and illustrates the Azure AI application architecture used for solution deployment - with a link to resources for the key developer tools and services used.

 ---